NVlabs/Deep_Object_Pose/readme.md

 and
 [set 4](https://www.amazon.com/gp/product/B072M2PGX9).

-The HOPE dataset is also part of the [BOP challenge](https://bop.felk.cvut.cz/datasets/#HOPE).
+The HOPE dataset can be found [here](https://github.com/swtyree/hope-dataset/) and is also part of the [BOP challenge](https://bop.felk.cvut.cz/datasets/#HOPE).

 ## How to cite DOPE